Ofideus/Css-test./README.md

 I am open for better, all browsers friendly and break proof ways of writing any of the codes displayed/used in this repository.

-The two file path below - copy and paste on a open browser, internet explorer, chrome etc.
+The three file paths below - copy and paste on a open internett browser, internet explorer, chrome etc in order to view.

 file:///C:/Users/Jeffrey%20Avent/OneDrive/Documents/AWork%20docs/Github/Test/Untitled-7.html